 Acne is caused by a combination of changes in your skin (enlargement and clogging of your sebaceous glands, bacterial proliferation, inflammation) and hormonal factors.

 If you're dealing with hormonal acne, you should know that you're not alone!
 Hormonal acne is very common, particularly for women in their 20’s and 30’s.
 Unlike your teenage acne, predominantly on the upper part of the face, hormonal acne usually appears mostly on the lower parts of the face and around the mouth and jawline.

 Hormonal acne is common.
-It affects 50 percent of women between the ages of 20 to 29 and 25 percent of women between 40 to 49.
+It affects 50 percent of women between 20 to 29 and 25 percent of women between 40 to 49.

 What are the symptoms of hormonal acne?

-For teenagers, hormonal acne breakouts in teenage girls will often appear in the same places as the typical teen acne, on the forehead, cheeks around the mouth, and on the chin.
+For teenagers, hormonal acne breakouts in teenage girls will often appear in the same places as the typical teen acne, forehead, cheeks around the mouth, and chin.

-In adult women, hormonal acne is located in different areas, on the lower half of the face, around the mouth, on the chin, and along the lower jawline.
+In adult women, hormonal acne is located in different areas, on the lower half of the face, around the mouth, chin, and lower jawline.
 Though the chin and jawline are the most common locations for hormonal acne, pimples can also appear on the face and neck sides.

-Like teen acne, hormonal acne will be included (comedones( blackheads and whiteheads papules pustules, a cyst.
+Like teen acne, hormonal acne will include (comedones( blackheads and whiteheads, papules, pustules, a cyst.
 Many women with hormonal acne will also have under-skin bumps = cysts that are not red and are not seen on the skin's surface.

 What are the causes of hormonal acne breakouts?

 Hormonal levels can trigger hormonal acne breakouts during the menstrual cycle, higher amounts of a specific hormone in women with polycystic ovarian syndrome (PCOS), hormonal changes before and during menopause, and increased androgen levels.